Due: December 2022

 Principle: Completing park projects, creating a green spine trail system while enhancing the existing trail system, and acquiring lands for open space conservation to complete gaps in underserved areas or along potential open space corridors.

-To ensure alignment of Parks Master Plan, changing demographics, population growth and changing community expectations, the City will consider modifications and enhancements to existing programs.
-A comprehensive review of programs such as Land Pursuit and Acquisitions, volunteers, events, policies and standards will be required.
+To ensure alignment of the Parks Master Plan, changing demographics, population growth and changing community expectations, the City will consider modifications and enhancements to existing programs.
+A comprehensive review of programs such as Land Pursuit and Acquisitions, volunteers, events, policies and standards will be required to ensure parks, trails, open space, and amenities are aligned now and in the future.

 The City continues to change in size, demographics and resource availability.
 Planning for strategic investments and initiatives will ensure long range resource planning support the changing community.